 Number of fibrous roots: The number of fibrous roots among the different citrus genotypes differed significantly (Table 1).
 The maximum number of fibrous roots (111.78) was recorded in Khasi papeda, followed by Tasi orange (106.60), Karna khatta (102.82), and rough lemon (98.45).
 The minimum number of fibrous roots was observed in the Citrange (56.33) rootstock.
 Hafez (2006) reported that Spanish sour orange seedlings had a higher production of secondary and adventitious roots than Volkameriana lemon, Troyer citrange, and Rangpur lime rootstocks.
 This observation aligns with the variations in fibrous root numbers observed in different citrus genotypes.

 Graft success (%): The percentage of graft success (six months after grafting) was highly significant among the various rootstocks (Table 2).
 The highest percentage of graft success (89.17%) was recorded in Rough lemon, followed by Karna khatta (86.62%), whereas the minimum graft success was noted in C. indica(58.83%), which was statistically similar to Khasi papeda (59.18%).
 The higher graft success rates in Rough lemon and Rangpur lime rootstocks could be attributed to the efficient sap flow between the stock and scion.
 This rapid sap flow facilitates the union of xylem and cambium tissues, enhancing the match between the scion and rootstock stem tissues.
 These findings align with those of Patel et al., 2010, who reported the highest graft success rate for Khasi mandarin on C. jhambiri(95.00%), followed by Naity Jamir (92.00%) and C. latipes (85.00%), while the lowest success rate on the Karun Jamir rootstock (78.00%).
 Similarly, Dubey et al., 2004 also reported the graft success percentage of Khasi mandarin scion on C. grandis (93.30%), C. latipes (87.50%), C. volkameiana (85.90%), and C. reshni (62.90%).
-In contrast, Bhandari et al. (2021) reported the highest success rate (95.0 ± 2.04%) for mandarin scions grafted on trifoliate rootstock after 150 days, which contradicts the present findings.
+In contrast, Bhandari et al. (2021) reported the highest success rate (95.0 ± 2.04%) for mandarin scions grafted on trifoliate rootstock after 150 days (??), which contradicts the present findings.

-Table 1: Vegetative parameters of different citrus rootstocks grown under Nagaland condition
+Table 1: Vegetative parameters of different citrus rootstocks grown under Nagaland condition (..)